 Discuss the importance of strategy and people to the maintenance leader.
 (Lesson 2)

 List and describe the essential tools for executing a maintenance strategy: Work Management, Management and Support Systems, Basic Care, Materials Management and Performance Management.
 (Lesson 3)

 Briefly describe common methodologies that are used to achieve excellence in maintenance management and categorize them according to whether they are asset, team or process centered.
 (Lesson 4)

 Assess a given maintenance situation or problem and identify a potential strategy for improvement.
 (Apply the "Maintenance Maturity Grid" at a superficial level - more depth in subsequent modules.)

 Effective as of Fall 2016

 PEMA 1000 is offered as a part of the following programs:

-Interested in being notified about future offerings of PEMA 1000 - Maintenance Management: Introduction?
+Interested in being notified about future offerings of PEMA 1000 - An Integrated Strategy for Maintenance Management?

 If so, fill out the information below and we'll notify you by email when courses for each new term are displayed here.